godotengine/godot-docs/classes/class_editorsettings.rst

 :ref:`String<class_String>` **network/http_proxy/host** :ref:`🔗<class_EditorSettings_property_network/http_proxy/host>`

-The host to use to contact the HTTP and HTTPS proxy in the editor (for the asset library and export template downloads).
+The host to use to contact the HTTP and HTTPS proxy in the editor (for the asset store and export template downloads).
 See also :ref:`network/http_proxy/port<class_EditorSettings_property_network/http_proxy/port>`.

 \ **Note:** Godot currently doesn't automatically use system proxy settings, so you have to enter them manually here if needed.